HomeSustainabilityGovernanceRisk Management and Compliance

 To ensure and maintain the security of information assets we have established the Basic Information Security Policy and the Information Security Management Regulations.
 Under the management system in accordance with these regulations, we are actively working to maintain information security.

 Our president has ultimate responsibility for information security.
-The president appoints the officer in charge of information security (officer in charge of the Corporate Planning Department), who presides over and runs the Information Security Committee in order to advance systematic, organized activities to promote information security.
+The president appoints the officer in charge of information security (officer in charge of the DX Promotion Department), who presides over and runs the Information Security Committee in order to advance systematic, organized activities to promote information security.

 Information Security Structure